ptsteadman/notebook/stories/summer-of-entropy.md

 "Wow, Jesus.
 I'm sorry," said Chris.
 His skin felt cold.

-They got their mixed drinks and sat down in a large booth, legs touching.
+They got their mixed drinks and sat down in a large circular booth, legs touching.

 Chris felt confident.
 It was summer, and he was wearing at least $1000 worth of clothes.
-As they talked,  he found that his own past resonated with Elkie: they both had exes who lived in castle-like apartments on the Upper East Side;
-they both liked department stores, tech events, and meeting people.
+He could tell that they wanted to talk about the same things.
+They both had exes who lived in castle-like apartments on the Upper East Side, they both liked department stores, tech events, and meeting people.

-Suddenly there was a burst of light: Chris realized that Elkie's umbrella was on fire.
-He reached over for a carafe of water and doused the flames.
+Suddenly there was a burst of light: Elkie's umbrella was on fire.
+Chris reached over for a carafe of water and doused the flames.

 "Oh my God," said Elkie, fanning herself.

-"The candle," said David, pointing at an extinguished tealight hydroplaning across the table.
+"The candle," said Chris, pointing at an extinguished tealight hydroplaning across the table.

-The smell of burnt plastic attracted some other meetup people to the booth.
+The smell of burnt plastic attracted some other people from the meetup to the booth.
 Elkie thanked Chris repeatedly, and Chris felt satisfied with himself.

 "Are you going to tell us your app idea?" asked the guy from earlier, when things had calmed down.

-"Okay, yeah," said Elkie, the faces of the other programmers hovered in the darkness.
-Elkie explained that her idea was a dating app that let gay people set up their straight friends.
-Somehow she managed to tell the story of the Tinder guy with 15,000 followers.
+"Okay, okay, yeah," said Elkie.
+The faces of the other programmers hovered in the darkness.
+After talking about the guy with 15,000 followers and her gay best friend, Elkie explained that her idea was a dating app that let gay people set up their straight friends.
 The group laughed, and started asking clever questions, all with the implicit assumption that this app, the actual software of it, would never exist.

 "I see an issue," said Chris.
 "What's the incentive for the gay matchmakers?
 Do they get to see the messages or something?"

-Elkie ignored Chris's question, and continued making her case for the app.
+Elkie ignored Chris's question, intent on making her case for the app.

 "I really think it would work if the gay matchmakers got to see the chat logs," said Chris.

-"What about bi guys?" asked an older guy with red hair.
+"What about bi guys?" asked a man with red hair.
 "Where do they fit in?"

 "I would never sleep with a bi guy," said Elkie.